infiWang/LJRV/README.md

 LJRV is Copyright (C) 2022-2023 PLCT Lab, ISCAS.
 Contributed by gns.
 LJRV is free software, released under the MIT license.
-LJRV is part of RuyiSDK, PLCT Lab, ISCAS.
+LJRV is part of RuyiSDK.